P-furtado/Windows-sever-2022/README.md

 - 	 Add user in the OU IT to Domain Admins Group

  <h3>&#9316;  Configure Network settings for the Server</h3>
-5.Configure Network settings for the Server
-	○	Change the domain controller’s IP address to static IP ○	Change DNS Servers to loopback and google DNS
+- 	  Change the domain controller’s IP address to static IP

+- 	  Change DNS Servers to loopback and google DNS

  <h3>&#9317;  Join Windows Client to the Domains</h3>
-6.Join Windows Client to the Domain
-	○	Change the DNS server of the computer to the DC IP and google DNS ○	Join the computer to the domain and move the computer to the appropriate OU ○	Login with the user created in Active Directory (e.g., John Doe)
+- 	  Change the DNS server of the computer to the DC IP and google DNS

+- 	  Join the computer to the domain and move the computer to the appropriate OU

- <h3>&#9318;  Creating and Linking Group Policy Objects</h3>
+- 	  Login with the user created in Active Directory (e.g., John Doe)

-7.	○	Creating and Linking Group Policy Objects (GPOs)
+ <h3>&#9318;  Creating and Linking Group Policy Objects (GPOs)</h3>

 <h3> Objective: Create and link policies to OUs.</h3>

-●Objective: Create and link policies to OUs.
-	○	Open Group Policy Management Console (GPMC).
+- 	Open Group Policy Management Console (GPMC).

-	○	Right-click the domain or an OU and select Create a GPO in this domain, and Link it here.
+- 	Right-click the domain or an OU and select Create a GPO in this domain, and Link it here.

-	○	Name the GPO (e.g., Password Policy).
+- 	Name the GPO (e.g., Password Policy).

-	○	Edit the GPO and configure settings (e.g., minimum password length, password complexity).
+- 	Edit the GPO and configure settings (e.g., minimum password length, password complexity).

-	○	Link the GPO to the desired OU.
+- 	Link the GPO to the desired OU.

-	○	Create more GPO to Restrict Control Panel Access, Block USB Drives and Set a default desktop wallpaper for all users 8.Adding Users to Groups
+- 	Create more GPO to Restrict Control Panel Access, Block USB Drives and Set a default desktop wallpaper for all users

 <h3>&#9319;  Configuring File sharing and Permissions</h3>
 <h3> Objective: Set up file sharing within the AD environment.</h3>

-	●	Objective: Set up file sharing within the AD environment Create a network share (e.g., \\ServerName\SHARED).
+- Create a network share (e.g., \\ServerName\SHARED).
 Create a folder named "SHARED" on the C: drive.
-Set Folder Properties
+- 	  Set Folder Properties
--	Right-click the folder and select "Properties."
+		○Right-click the folder and select "Properties."
--	Go to the "Sharing" tab
+		○Go to the "Sharing" tab
-Share the Folder
+-	  Share the Folder
--	Click "Advanced Sharing."
+		○Click "Advanced Sharing."
--	Check "Share this folder" and provide a share name (e.g., "SharedFiles").
+		○Check "Share this folder" and provide a share name (e.g., "SharedFiles").
--	Click "Permissions" and set the share permissions (e.g., "Everyone" with "Read" access).
+		○Click "Permissions" and set the share permissions (e.g., "Everyone" with "Read" access).

-Set NTFS Permissions
+  -	  Set NTFS Permissions
--	Go to the Security Tab.
+		○Go   to the Security Tab.
 In the folder properties, go to the "Security" tab.
--	Edit Permissions
+		○Edit Permissions
-❖	Click "Edit" to modify the NTFS permissions.
+    		○Click "Edit" to modify the NTFS permissions.
-❖	Add the appropriate users or groups and assign the necessary permissions (e.g., "Read & Execute," "Modify," etc.).
+    		○Add the appropriate users or groups and assign the necessary permissions (e.g., "Read & Execute," "Modify," etc.).

-9.Map Network Drives via Group Policy
 <h3>&#9320;  Map Network Drives via Group Policy</h3>
 	Open Group Policy Management
 		a.
 On the domain controller, open the Group Policy Management Console (GPMC).